touchlab/KMMBridge/website/docs/spm/01_IOS_SPM.md

 }
 ```

-You can check out [build.gradle in this test](https://github.com/touchlab/KmmBridgeIntegrationTest-SPMWithoutCommit/blob/main/shared/build.gradle.kts) as an example.
+You can check out [build.gradle.kts in this test](https://github.com/touchlab/KmmBridgeIntegrationTest-SPMWithoutCommit/blob/main/shared/build.gradle.kts) as an example.

 ## Artifact Authentication